willforde/script.module.codequick/docs/api/script.rst

 Script
 ======
-This module is used for creating script callbacks witch are also used as the base for all other types of callbacks.
+This module is used for creating "Script" callback's, which are also used as the base for all other types of callbacks.

 .. autoclass:: codequick.script.Script
     :members: